tlevine/www.thomaslevine.com/content/!/about/index.md

 ## Longer version

-Thomas Levine has been playing with computers since he was young.
+Playing with computers since he was young, he evenutally developed back and wrist pain, so he started studying ergonomics and conducting quantitative ergonomics research.
-Then he developed back and wrist pain, so he started studying ergonomics.
-After some study, his back and wrist hurt less, but he continued doing ergonomics research and went to school for ergonomics.
+Then he realized that he'd accidentally become a data scientist.
+And his back and wrists now hurt less.
+Tom likes using data to help people work less and think more.
-By studying computers and ergonomics, he accidentally became a data scientist.
-He likes using data to make peoples' jobs run more smoothly.
+He also has a band called
-He also has a band called [CSV Soundsystem](http://csvsoundsystem.com) that makes music from spreadsheets.
+[CSV Soundsystem](http://csvsoundsystem.com) that makes music from spreadsheets.

 ## Complicated version